 Biography

 Robert McParland writes fiction, literary criticism, and on American culture.
 He is also a musician and a lyricist/composer member of the American Society of Composers, Authors, and Publishers.
-His books include: Charles Dickens’s American Audience, Citizen Steinbeck: Giving Voice to the People, Writing About Joseph Conrad, Music and Literary Modernism, Film and Literary Modernism, Mark Twain’s Audience, Beyond Gatsby: How Fitzgerald, Hemingway and Other Writers of the 1920s Shaped America, Native Sons to King's Men: The Literary Landscape of the 1940s, Science Fiction and Classic Rock, Myth and Magic in Heavy Metal Music, Finding God in the Devil's Music: Critical Essays on Rock and Religion, Crosby, Stills, Nash and Young's 50 Year Quest: Music to Change the World, Bestseller: A Century of America's Favorite Books, The Rock Music Imagination, The People We Meet in Stories, Singer-Songwriters of the 1970s: 150 Profiles, Cultural Memory and Consciousness in the Modernist Novel, Rock Music Icons, and the short story collection In the Nick of Time.
+His books include: The Last Alchemist: A Novel, Charles Dickens’s American Audience, Citizen Steinbeck: Giving Voice to the People, Writing About Joseph Conrad, Music and Literary Modernism, Film and Literary Modernism, Mark Twain’s Audience, Beyond Gatsby: How Fitzgerald, Hemingway and Other Writers of the 1920s Shaped America, Native Sons to King's Men: The Literary Landscape of the 1940s, Science Fiction and Classic Rock, Myth and Magic in Heavy Metal Music, Finding God in the Devil's Music: Critical Essays on Rock and Religion, Crosby, Stills, Nash and Young's 50 Year Quest: Music to Change the World, Bestseller: A Century of America's Favorite Books, The Rock Music Imagination, The People We Meet in Stories, Singer-Songwriters of the 1970s: 150 Profiles, Cultural Memory and Consciousness in the Modernist Novel, Rock Music Icons, and the short story collection In the Nick of Time.
 He also often writes on popular music.
 Charles Dickens's American Audience received the Kornitzer Book Award (2011).